DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Prep for Transform Your Map Data quiz, to be taken during any 2-hour period by Mon 31 Oct 9pm on [Moodle](https://moodle.trincoll.edu).
 <!-- This quiz features one show-your-work question: create any meaningful choropleth map using our updated 2020-2021 CTSafeConnect data and the CCADV 14-region GeoJSON boundary, both linked above. -->

+### Wed 26 Oct
+- Alternative Assignment #3: Wed 26 October 6:30-8:00pm on Zoom (request link from instructor ahead of time).
+GHIAA All-Teams Meeting for October Research Actions.
+The Focus of the October All Teams Meeting and the Education Team Breakout determined closer to the date and designed based on the emerging issue.
+- See also Alternative Assignment guidelines

 ### Thu 27 Oct
 - Workshop with resources TBA
  <!-- IDEAL TIME FOR GUEST EXPERT FROM CT School + State Finance Project <https://ctschoolfinance.org> -->